cloudyr/rmote/README.md

 ### Other useful utilities

+Another interesting package to check out that allows you to control R on a remote machine from your local R session is - [remoter](https://cran.r-project.org/web/packages/remoter/vignettes/remoter.html).

 If you must work on a remote terminal, here are some additional utilities that help make things nice:

 - [colorout](https://github.com/jalvesaq/colorout)